-Whether you are considering investing in a small business by founding one from scratch or buying into an existing company, there are typically only two types of positions you can take: Equity or Debt.
-Though there may be countless variations, all investments come back to those two foundations.
+Whether you are considering investing in a small business by founding one from scratch or buying into an existing small company, there are typically only two types of positions you can take—equity (exchanging money for ownership and profits) or debt (lending money).
+Though there may be countless variations, all investment types lead back to these two foundations.

 Equity Investments in Small Businesses

-When you make an equity investment in a small business, you are buying an ownership stake - a "piece of the pie."
-Equity investors provide capital, almost always in the form of cash, in exchange for a percentage of the profits and losses.
+When you make an equity investment in a small business, you are buying an ownership stake, or a "piece of the pie."
+Equity investors provide capital, almost always in the form of cash, in exchange for a percentage of the profits (or losses).

-The business can use this cash for a variety of things, including funding capital expenditures to expand, running daily operations, reducing debt, buying out other owners, building liquidity, or hiring new employees.
+The business can use this invested cash for a variety of actions—capital expenditures needed for expansion, cash for running daily operations, reducing debt, or hiring new employees.

 Debt Investments in Small Businesses

 The biggest advantage of debt is that it has a privileged place in the capitalization structure.
 That means if the company goes bust, the debt has priority over the stockholders (the equity investors).
-Generally speaking, the highest level of debt is a first mortgage secured bond that has a lien on a specific piece of valuable property or an asset, such as a brand name.
+Generally speaking, the highest level of debt is a first mortgage secured bond that has a lien on a specific piece of valuable property or an asset, such as a plant or factory.

-Which Is Better: An Equity Investment or a Debt Investment?
+Which Is Better: Equity Investment or Debt Investment?

 As with many things in life and business, there is no simple answer to this question.
-If you had been an early investor in McDonald's and bought equity, you'd be rich.
-If you had bought bonds, making a debt investment, you would have earned a decent, but by no means spectacular, return on your money.
+If you had been an early investor in McDonald's and purchased equity, you'd be rich.
+If you had bought bonds (a debt investment), you would have earned a decent return on your money.
 On the other hand, if you buy into a business that fails, your best chance to escape unscathed is to own the debt, not the equity.

 Sometimes, small business investments straddle the ground between equity investments and debt investments, modeling preferred stock.
-Far from offering the best of both worlds, preferred stock seems to combine the worst features of both equity and debt; namely, the limited upside potential of debt, with the lower capitalization rank of equity.
-There are always exceptions to the rule.
-To learn more about preferred stock, read The Many Flavors of Preferred Stock.
+Far from offering the best of both worlds, preferred stocks (priority stocks, first in line for fixed dividends over common stock) seem to combine the worst features of both equity and debt—namely, the limited upside potential of debt, with the lower capitalization rank of equity.